HermanL02/WarwickUniversity-Notes/202408/Essay Structure.md

 #### Solution
 According to what we have learned, HTTP is an application layer protocol, and TCP is a lower-level transport layer protocol.
 HTTP is generally stable when we deploy a web application on different platforms, but TCP is considered as as stable protocol when we want to deploy the application locally.

-Therefore, in the last debugging, we tried to convert the Express server into a TCP-based Netcat server as the local way to interact with wechat hook.
+Therefore, in the last debugging, we tried to convert the Express server into a TCP-based Netcat server as the local way to interact with Wechat hook.

-Both the server stall situation and the Big Int issue have been observed to have improved, and although it still occasionally occurs, the likelihood has been greatly reduced.
+Both the server stall situation and the Big Int issue have been observed to have improved and got resolved.
 ### Combine RSA and AES
 The working principle of RSA is based on the mathematical puzzle of decomposition of large integers, with the public key used for encryption and the private key for decryption.
 However, due to the characteristics and working mechanism of RSA algorithm, it is not suitable for directly encrypting large data such as large files or pictures.
 #### Limit the length of RSA encrypted data